janosgyerik/articles/hacking-contest-lessons/level3.md

 ```

 If index is 0-3,
-the program will find the address of `to_upper`, `to_lower`, and so on, respectively,
+the program will find the address of `to_upper`, `to_lower`, and so on,
 and execute it.
 Using a negative index,
-the program will do the same with whatever it finds at the pointed location.
+the program will do the same with whatever it finds at that location.

 Now,
-if the content of `buf` is stored before `fns`,
+if the content of `buf` is stored in the region before `fns`,
 we can put there the address of another function,
-and use an appropriate negative index to make the program execute it.
+and use the appropriate negative index to make the program execute it.
-This unused `run` function looks perfect for our purposes:
+The unused `run` function that was careless left inside the program looks perfect for our purposes:
 ```
 int run(const char *str) {
   // This function is now deprecated.